0

 Comparing Tapioca Flour with Other Low-Carb Alternatives

 Tapioca flour, a product of the cassava plant, is commonly used in food preparation for its thickening abilities.
-Given its high carbohydrate content, tapioca flour may not suit those following a ketogenic diet.
+Given its high carbohydrate content, tapioca flour is not suitable for those following a ketogenic diet.

 A quarter-cup serving of tapioca flour carries an estimated 27 net carbs.
-This substantial carb count could potentially interfere with ketosis - the metabolic state crucial for weight loss within a keto regimen.
+This substantial carb count will interfere with ketosis.

 Fortunately, low-carb alternatives offer similar textural qualities without drastically impacting your daily carb intake.
 Almond flour stands out as one such substitute.